dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 <code>V&lt;T<sub>1</sub>, ..
 T<sub>s</sub>&gt;</code>,
 and that its static type _is an inline type_.

+A compile-time error occurs if an inline type declares a member whose name is declared by `Object` as well.

+*For example, an inline class cannot define an operator `==` or a member named `noSuchMethod` or `toString`.
+The rationale is that these inline methods would be highly confusing and error prone.
+For example, collections would still call the instance operator `==`, not the inline class operator, and string interpolation would call the instance method `toString`, not the inline class method.
+Also, when we make this an error for now, we have the option to allow it, perhaps with some restrictions, in a future version of Dart.*

 A compile-time error occurs if an inline type is used as a superinterface of a class or a mixin, or if an inline type is used to derive a mixin.